sbl-sdsc/mmtf-pyspark/README.md

 ## Demos
 To try out our jupyter notebook demos without any installation, please click on the red binder icon on top and navigate to the /demos folder (An example data analysis notebook, "DataAnalysisWithDataFrameExample", can be found in the main directory).

-It can a few minutes for Binder to setup the environment.
+It can take a few minutes for Binder to setup the environment.

 ## Installation
 1. Clone this repository to a local directory